Michael English (American singer): Scandal

 English's Christian music career abruptly came to a halt on May 6, 1994, just one week after the 25th GMA Dove Awards where he had received four Dove Awards, including Artist of the Year and Male Vocalist of the Year.
 English learned that Marabeth Jordan, with whom he had an affair, was pregnant with his child.
 (Jordan sang with the group First Call; First Call and English had just completed a tour for unwed mothers.)
 Both English and Jordan were married to other people at the time.

 English was pressured by Warner Alliance to make a public apology, and he was eventually dropped by the label.
-Warner removed all promotions, marketing, which halted sales of English's records, and Christian radio stations pulled English's songs off the air.
+Warner removed all promotions and marketing, which halted sales of English's records, and Christian radio stations pulled English's songs off the air.
 He also returned his Dove Awards to the Gospel Music Association.
 English and his wife Lisa, who were married for 11 years and had a daughter, divorced.

-English stayed with friends Ashley and Wynonna Judd during his recovery period, and did not perform gospel music for three years.
+English stayed with friends Ashley and Wynonna Judd during his recovery period and did not perform gospel music for three years.
 In late 1994, English signed a record contract with Curb Records to produce mainstream pop music.
 A duet with Wynonna Judd, titled "Healing" (a song English had originally recorded for his album "Hope"), introduced English to a secular audience when the song was featured in the 1994 movie Silent Fall.